Sardinia tips for your trip: 5 great places that are not the Emerald Coast is written by Louise Laurenius.

-Isola dell'Asinara gets its name from the Italian word for donkeys - donkey - because the island houses a completely unique breed of albino donkeys.
+Isola dell'Asinara gets its name from the Italian word for donkey - 'asino' - because the island houses a completely unique breed of albino donkeys.
 Apart from these, the island is in turn uninhabited.

 The island served as a prison for convicted mafiosos until 1997.
-After that, it was designated a nature park, and in 2000, the public finally got access to the area - for the first time in 115 years.
-And precisely because the island has been isolated for so long, you can experience completely pristine and incredibly beautiful beaches as well as a sparkling, crystal clear sea.
+After that, it was laid out as a nature park, and in 2000, the public finally got access to the area for the first time in 115 years.
+And precisely because the island has been isolated for so long, you can experience completely pristine and incredibly beautiful beaches as well as a sparkling crystal clear sea.

 Travel here by ferry from Porto Torres, Stintino or Castelsardo.

-The beach in Cala Gonone, located in the province of Nuoro, took fourth place in the selection of the most beautiful, hidden beaches in the Mediterranean, made by Lonely Planet magazine a few years ago.
+The beach of Cala Gonone, which is located in the province Nuoro, took fourth place in the selection of the most beautiful hidden beaches in the Mediterranean, made by the magazine Lonely Planet a few years ago.
 And it's easy to understand why.
-With a turquoise, almost green sea and super fine sand on the beach, it is a very special experience to come here.
+With a turquoise almost green sea and super fine sand on the beach, it is a very special experience to come here.
 The town of the same name has gradually become a tourist town, but has actually managed to retain its charm with a lively promenade and a cozy marina.

 We hope you got a lot of great tips for Sardinia.
 Really good trip!